-**UPDATE**: Thank you to all the young people who have submitted amazing art entries for our competition!
-You put so much creativity and hard work into your piece.
-We were overwhelmed by the high number of entries and the outstanding quality of the artwork.
+Thank you to all the young people who submitted amazing art entries for our Beyond Boundaries science-inspired art competition!
+You put so much creativity and hard work into your art.
+All eligible entries are now available to view in our 2020 artwork galleries.

-This is an exciting ART COMPETITION, breaking down boundaries between art, science and people!
+Beyond Boundaries is an exciting ART COMPETITION, breaking down boundaries between art, science and people!
 Get to know some amazing scientific researchers and get inspired for your own art creation!

 The Mathematical, Physical and Life Sciences (MPLS) Division of the University of Oxford has developed this art competition for Oxfordshire state school students in Years 5, 6, 7 & 8, to create art inspired by research from Black, Asian and Minority Ethnic scientists and mathematicians.
 The competition is now closed, but do read the researcher profiles below to learn about their fascinating stories and cutting-edge research.